 5. Diagnostic imaging

-Annotating diagnostic imaging such as X-rays with text and audio notes can not only help doctors to share diagnostic information with medical students and colleagues, but it can also help doctors to communicate with patients from different language backgrounds and reading abilities using integrated Immersive Reader.
+Annotating diagnostic imaging such as X-rays with text and audio notes can not only help doctors to share diagnostic information and electronic health records with medical students and colleagues, but it can also help doctors to communicate with patients from different language backgrounds and reading abilities using integrated Immersive Reader.
 This example shows an X-ray image with embedded anonymized patient information and diagnosis.
 Here is another example of what may have happened to Ötzi, a well-preserved natural mummy of a man who lived between 3400 and 3100 BCE.

-6. Medical vocabulary
+6. Medical terminology

 7. Educational videos